cmbothwell/hedgineer/README.md

 ]
 ```

+#### Streaming

+Note that we can define batch updates by their granularity or size, i.e. how quickly and with what size of batch.
+As the batch size approaches 1 and we merge in new facts as we receive them, at some point we can start to say that the merging process is no longer performed in "batches" but is actually a "streaming" API that merges changes in real-time.

 ## Enhancement C: Robustly Exporting to External Tools

 We might want to export our Security Master to other tools, programming languages, environments, databases etc. We also might want to persist copies of it for durability or compliance requirements.
 I wanted to explore how I might use Apache Arrow to serve as a unified interface for exporting and importing.
 Arrow is an in-memory format for describing structued tabular data in a column-first format.
 If we can serialize our Security Master data to Arrow, we can use Arrow as an interface for exporting to various other formats and importing this data back to our Security Master in exactly the format we expect.